Beach Wedding Planning Checklist: 18 Months to Wedding Day

 How do I handle guests who can't make a destination wedding?

 Be understanding and gracious.
-Give maximum notice (12+ months), provide detailed travel information and room block access, and consider hosting a local celebration after you return for guests who couldn't travel.
+Give maximum notice (12+ months), provide detailed travel information and room block access, and consider hosting a local celebration after you return.
 Never make guests feel guilty for being unable to attend.

 What happens if it rains at a beach wedding?

-Have a backup plan — always.
+Have a backup plan, always.
 Discuss this explicitly with your planner and venue before booking.
 Most beach venues have indoor or covered alternatives.
-An experienced local planner will have contingency plans in place for the specific weather patterns at your destination.
+The real thresholds to watch for are sustained winds over 15-25 mph and rain probability over 50%.
+Light drizzle usually isn't a problem.

 Professional Advice